Donate books to help fund our work. Learn more→

 Wie könnt’ uns Göttliches entzücken?

-If the eye were not solar,
+If the eye were not like the sun,

-How could we behold the light?
+How could we see the light?

 [ 42 ] Draußen in der Welt müssen die Dinge und Wesenheiten sein; sie schafft die Organe und Fähigkeiten. - Ohne die Sonne kein Auge, aber auch keine Fähigkeit, die Sonne zu schauen.
 Ohne den Christus Jesus kein Organ, den Christus zu schauen, aber auch keine Möglichkeit, das Organ zu entwickeln!